darkestb4light/proxycheck/README.md

 Sun Feb  3 13:38:06 2019: proxycheck: STANDARD: dst=localhost: dport=8080: action=getlocation: location=None: unable to follow
 ...
 ```
 In the previous example, we tried to follow HTTP 301 and HTTP 302 redirects.
-However, we recieved a response of "unable to follow" - This is because the HTTP Location header was not found in the orginal response returned.
+However, we recieved a response of "unable to follow" - This is because the HTTP Location header was not found in the orginal response.
 This could be because it truly did not exist or it could be that our response buffer is not large enough to contain the Location header.
-To be sure, we can use "-V 2" to see what is returned:
+To be sure, we can use "-V 2" to see what is returned in each response:
 ```
 proxycheck -s localhost -p 8080 -H huac -I 2 -r -F "301, 302" -V 2
 bar.com